 The camp serves not only the community of Juneau but also the remote towns and villages hours and even days away.
-From the shoreline set deep in the wilderness, God’s glory is evident as you look out over the bay toward the gigantic mountains and glaciers in the distance.
+From the shoreline set deep in the wilderness, God’s glory is evident as you look out special info over the bay toward the gigantic mountains and glaciers in the distance.
 Hiking through the forest, the kids can see His power in the trees and rivers throughout the natural landscape of Alaska.

 Caption: Inside Echo Ranch Bible Camp

 The first camp in 1964 included 55 campers.
 Since then, Echo Ranch has expanded and, over time, become trusted with an excellent reputation within the community.
 The local parade organizers in Juneau even invited Echo Ranch staff members to participate in the annual community parade.
 They wanted to promote this positive influence on the city.

 Many of the kids coming to camp fall below the poverty line in Alaska; they don’t have a lot.
 Others come from broken homes.
 Their families do not have the resources to pay for camp.
 Generous donors make it possible for them to attend and experience the fun, exciting and healthy environment Echo Ranch Bible Camp cultivates for kids to thrive and learn about God’s love.
 Many campers hear the Gospel for the first time here.

 The staff at the camp are so dedicated to their community and making a difference in the kids’ lives.
 They show Jesus’s love to them, teaching and reminding them that God is with them always, even when they leave camp.